 Place the cubes of baguette/rolls in a big bowl.

 Warm up the milk till it almost boils, pour 2/3 of it into the bowl, stir and leave for 15 minutes so the baguette soaks in the milk.
 If after that time the cubes look like they are still very dry, pour the rest of the milk and stir again.

 Melt the butter in a small frying pan on a medium heat, add the onion, stir, and fry for 3-5 minutes till golden but don’t let the onion burn.

 Add to the bowl with soaked cubes the fried onion, parsley, eggs, salt, and pepper and mix very well with your hand until very well combined.
-If the cubes were originally very dry, they will not fall apart completely and that is fine, it is important though that the mixture is well combined.
+If the cubes were originally very dry, they would not fall apart completely, and that is fine, it is important though that the mixture is well combined.

 With slightly wet hands form a small testing dumpling (if it is too difficult to form it, the mixture may not be hard enough and in this case you will have to add some breadcrumbs and mix it well again) and put it into the boiling water.
 If the dumpling falls apart, then you will have to add some more breadcrumbs.